-In terms of ratio such as the market cap to revenue ratio, Yahoo Finance results indicate that the current result was 6.8 in June 2020.
+In terms of price to revenue ratio, Yahoo Finance results indicate that the ratio was 6.8 in June 2020.

 Yahoo Finance results show that the figure was 19.4 as of June 2020.
 A similar ratio was found in the market cap to book value ratio chart in June 2020.